reidrac/pysdl2-harness/README.md

 # will return when the game is quitted
 game.loop()
 ```
 See `harness.py` docstrings for further information.
+There's an example
+game in `example.py`.

 Author